utky/ahlquist/README.md

 ahlquist
 ========

-An extremely simple Web API for Ansible.
+An extremely poor (rather then simple) Web API for Ansible.

 Features
 --------